Sue Novara Reber

 October 7, 2020

-One of the greatest athletes in the history of Flint, came to the sport with a competitive spirit that matched her athletic 5-9, 135 lb frame.
+Precious few athletes can ever claim to be one of the greatest in the history of their sport.
+One who can is Flint’s own Sue Novara-Reber.
+Without question one of the greatest athletes in the entire athletic history of Flint, Sue came to the sport with a competitive spirit that matched her strong and elegantly athletic 5-9, 135 lb frame.

-The sprint cycling champion was born in Flint, Michigan, and attended Flint Northwestern.
-When she was 19, in 1975, she was the youngest woman to ever win the World sprint championship, a feat she repeated in 1980.
+A prodigy from Flint Northwestern, she was only 19 in 1975, when she became the youngest woman to ever win the World Sprint Championship, a feat she repeated in 1980.

-Previous to that, she also took U.S. National Sprint Championships home to the Vehicle City in 1972, 1974, and again in 1980 - an incredible run of world class success.
+Previous to that, she also brought the U.S. National Sprint Championships home to the Vehicle City in 1972, 1974, and again in 1980 - an incredible run of world class success.

 In 1982, she became national champion in the road race.
 She won two road-race stages of the Coors International Classic and the Eastern Division of the Self magazine Cycling Circuit.